 This edition presents the 'General Report on the Army' for the years 1940-9 and brings into print a primary source for World War II and the years immediately following.
 World War II saw Ireland rapidly expand its military forces to meet the global crisis and defend the state in the event of invasion.
 The Chief of Staff of the Defence Forces, Lieutenant General Dan McKenna. reported annually to Minister for Defence Oscar Traynor on the forces under his command.
 Detailing the expansion of the Defence Forces from a small volunteer army of 8,000 to a two division force of over 40,000, the Chief of Staff's yearly reports from 1940 to 1949 provide a never before published account of the Defence Forces during the Emergency, detailing defence plans, equipment, the condition of the forces and attempts to upgrade and modernise training and equipment.
-ISBN 978-1-906865-06-1, li + 855 pp, €75, 2011 Michael Kennedy is executive editor of the Royal Irish Academy's series Documents in Irish Foreign Policy and Victor Laing was formerly the Officer in Charge, Military Archives.
-Arrangements for the integration of Irish immigrants in England and Wales by Anthony E. C. W. Spencer, Mary E. Daly, editor
+ISBN 978-1-906865-06-1, li + 855 pp, €75, 2011 Michael Kennedy is executive editor of the Royal Irish Academy's series Documents in Irish Foreign Policy and Commandant Victor Laing was formerly the Officer in Charge, Military Archives.
+Arrangements for the integration of Irish immigrants in England and Wales by Anthony E. C. W. Spencer.
+Mary E. Daly, editor

 This is the first publication of a report commissioned by the International Catholic Migration Commission (ICMC) on Irish immigrants in England and Wales and the response to that report from the Catholic Social Welfare Bureau (CWSB) which had responsibility for the religious and moral welfare of Irish immigrants.
-The report was prepared for the ICMC by Anthony Spencer when he was director of the Newman Demographic Survey (NDS).
-Though the report was prepared for presentation to the ICMC's congress in Ottawa in August 1960, it was never presented there, nor published by Spencer following the de-classification of all NDS reports and papers in 2005.
+The report was prepared by Anthony Spencer for presentation to the ICMC's congress in Ottawa in August 1960 but never presented there, nor previously published.
 Spencer's observations on religious practice and the role of religion in the lives of Irish men and women at home and abroad can be ranked among the first studies in the sociology of religion in Ireland.
 The controversy which Spencer's report triggered is an important insight into the attitudes of an important section of the Irish (and British) hierarchy towards Irish emigrants and Irish society in 1960.
-ISBN 978-1-906865-11-5, xviii + 137 pp, €35, 2012 Anthony Spencer was the former director of the Newman Demographic Survey and a lecturer at Queen's University, Belfast.
-Mary E. Daly is a professor of history at University College Dublin and President of the Royal Irish Academy.
+ISBN 978-1-906865-11-5, xviii + 137 pp, €35, 2012 Anthony Spencer was the former director of the Newman Demographic Survey and a lecturer at Queen's University Belfast.
+Mary E. Daly is a professor of history at University College Dublin and former President of the Royal Irish Academy. ...Daly has carefully reproduced an important piece of social reportage that provides extremely useful background for scholars, students and those interested in emigration and in the interactions between Ireland and the UK. - DONALD M. MACRAILD, IRISH LITERARY SUPPLEMENT